House of Eternity (Ancient Egypt): Mastabas

 The mastaba is a type of tomb structure named after the Egyptian-Arabic word for 'stone bench'.
-Concerning art history, mastabas are part of an evolutionary line that began with the tombs of the elite from the early dynastic period, which lead to the construction of pyramids within royal contexts; and ended at the end of the Twelfth Dynasty in private contexts.
+Concerning art history, mastabas are part of an evolutionary line that began with the tombs of the elite from the early dynastic period, which led to the construction of pyramids within royal contexts; and ended at the end of the Twelfth Dynasty in private contexts.

 The funeral took place under the building, in a chamber at the end of a shaft.
 The mastabas of lower courtiers were usually rather simple in comparison and have no niche façade.
 At the end of the Old Kingdom of Egypt, the classical mastaba form is no longer a conventional structure.
 The decoration is mostly reduced to just a false door, while the tomb became gradually more decorated.